Panauti is situated at

 Indra and his wife had met at Panauti and were none too happy.
 Shiva took pity on Indra’s wife Indrayani and turned her into a mystical third river, Padmavati, that joins the other two rivers at the conﬂuence.
 After many years Shiva decided Indra had learned his lesson and appeared as a large lingam.
 Indra then bathed in the river and the yonis disappeared.
 Today the lingam is where the Indreshwar Temple stands and the conﬂuence is regarded as a holy bathing area.

 In 1998 an earthquake damaged the main Indreshwar temple.
 In 1934 more damage was caused to it.
-In 2015 while the Indreshwar temple was undamaged the domed temple opposite is was badly damaged.
-This temple went under reconstruction by the Department of Archeology in 2016/2017.
+In 2015 while the Indreshwar temple was undamaged the domed Narayan temple opposite is was badly damaged.
+This temple went under reconstruction by the Department of Archeology in 2016/2017/2018 and was completed in 2019.

 Heritage sites are what Panauti is famous for and for good reason.
 Panauti can lay claim to the oldest temple in Nepal along with near impeccable preservation.
 What's more, Panauti can literally be like stepping back in time as very little has changed here in centuries.